Sitefinity/AppGatewayHostRewriteModule/README.md

 # Description
 Once installed, you will need to restart site and SCM site (through kudu).
 Afterwards, all requests will be rewritten so the Host header matches the X-Original-Host.

 This extension limits itself to the App Service Slot it is being installed through.
-The exension has 2 parts that are executed:

-1. Using the applicationHost.xdt file, it unlocks the Host and X-Original-Host headers so they can be rewritten using rewrite rules.
-2. Adds to the App Service IIS a global native C++ module which replaces the HOST header value with the value of X-Original-Host header in case it exists.
+The exension аdds to the App Service IIS a global native C++ module which replaces the HOST header value with the value of X-Original-Host header in case it exists.

 # Notes
 There is an approach to rewrite the HOST header with the value of X-Original-Host header by firstly unlocking the Host and X-Original-Host headers so they can be rewritten using rewrite rules.
 And then once the request reaches the App Service, the value of HOST header is set to the value of X-Original-Host header.